arrow-kt/arrow/kategory-docs/docs/docs/typeclasses/applicative/README.md

 ### Laws

-Kategory provides [`ApplicativeLaws`]({{ '/docs/typeclasses/laws#applicativelaws' | relative_url }}) in the form of test cases for internal verification of lawful instances and third party apps creating their own Applicative instances.
+Kategory provides [`ApplicativeLaws`][applicative_law_source]{:target="_blank"} in the form of test cases for internal verification of lawful instances and third party apps creating their own Applicative instances.

 #### Creating your own `Applicative` instances

-[Kategory already provides Applicative instances for most common datatypes](#datatypes) both in Kategory and the Kotlin stdlib.
+Kategory already provides Applicative instances for most common datatypes both in Kategory and the Kotlin stdlib.

-See [Deriving and creating custom typeclass] to provide your own Applicative instances for custom datatypes.
+[//]: See [Deriving and creating custom typeclass] to provide your own Applicative instances for custom datatypes. //TODO: commented until section is created

 ### Data types

-Thw following datatypes in Kategory provide instances that adhere to the `Applicative` typeclass.
+The following datatypes in Kategory provide instances that adhere to the `Applicative` typeclass.

 - [Either]({{ '/docs/datatypes/either' | relative_url }})
 - [EitherT]({{ '/docs/datatypes/eitherT' | relative_url }})